The History of Art and Crafts

 In a time of fast production and instant delivery, I believe we need to pause and remember the value of things made slowly, intentionally, and with heart.
 Handmade items carry a warmth and heart that machines simply can’t replicate.
 They hold stories, care, and human touch.

-So over the next 30 days, I’ll be sharing daily reflections that explore how craft and creativity have shaped—and continue to shape—our lives, cultures, and communities.
+I’ll be sharing reflections that explore how craft and creativity have shaped—and continue to shape—our lives, cultures, and communities.
 From its ancient roots in survival to its modern role in expression and connection, crafting has always been part of who we are.

 I hope you’ll join me in celebrating the hands, hearts, and histories behind every beautiful handmade piece.